18 Probability

 Weather forecasts are one example: they incorporate data from sea surface temperatures, local topography, air pressures, air temperatures and so on.
 Different models use different inputs, and may combine these inputs differently to produce different (subjective) forecast probabilities.

-Example 19.11 (Subjective probability) During El Niño events, eastern Australia typically experiences drier-than-average winters and springs.
-The Australian Broadcasting Corporation's news website reported that the Australian Bureau of Meteorology predicted a \(50\)% probability of an El Niño event in 2023, while the American National Oceanic and Atmospheric Administration predicted a \(90\)% chance of an El Niño event in 2023.
+Example 18.11 (Subjective probability) During El Niño events, eastern Australia typically experiences drier-than-average winters and springs.
+The Australian Broadcasting Corporation's news website reported (on 23 May, 2023) that the Australian Bureau of Meteorology predicted a \(50\)% probability of an El Niño event in 2023, while the American National Oceanic and Atmospheric Administration predicted a \(90\)% chance of an El Niño event in 2023.

 Despite this, '[both] agencies are looking at the same part of the Pacific Ocean' to make their predictions.
-However, 'the US and Australia base their probability on different criteria'; these are subjective probabilities.
+However, 'the US and Australia base their probability on different criteria'.
+The probabilities are subjective probabilities, based on complex mathematical models.

 One important concept in probability is independence.
 Two events are independent if the probability of one event happening is the same, whether or not the other event has happened.
 For example, if you toss a coin, the probability of getting a head is the same whether you are sitting or standing.
 That is, the result of a coin toss is independent of your position.